Cametolose/Foraging-Macro/README.md

 ## 💾 Installation

 1. Download and install ChatTriggers.
+2. Download and extract the `Foraging-Macro.zip` file.
-2. Place the `Foraging` folder in your `.minecraft\config\ChatTriggers\modules` folder.
+3. Place the `Foraging` folder in your `.minecraft\config\ChatTriggers\modules` folder.
-3. Launch Minecraft and run `/ct load`.
+4. Launch Minecraft and run `/ct load`.
-4. Configure the macro as needed (Set keybinds in Minecraft settings).
+5. Configure the macro as needed (Set keybinds in Minecraft settings).
-5. Start the macro (Default: Start Foraging: P | Toggle Autopet (Rod): O).
+6. Start the macro (Default: Start Foraging: P | Toggle Autopet (Rod): O).

 ---